-Board Members D’Adamo and Firestone are recused from involvement in this proceeding.
+Board Member D’Adamo and former Board Member Firestone have been recused from involvement in this proceeding.

 The petition for review of the 2013 Dairy General WDRs filed by Asociación de Gente Unida por el Agua and Environmental Law Foundation is discussed at Section I.E.